wooorm/babel-plugin-inline-constants/readme.md

 npm install babel-plugin-inline-constants
 ```

+Node 12 or higher are required when using ESM.

 ## Use

 First, this plugin must be configured with a `pattern`, so in a `.babelrc`, do: